kimutaiamos/quotes-app/README.md

 ## About the Author
 Developed by Amos kimutai
 ## Description
-Read some quotes or pos some for other users to view? quotes App is for yoou.
+Read some quotes or pos some for other users to view? quotes App is for you.
 This is an app that allows users to view posted quotes, their authors and people who posted them.You can also vote for your favorite quote, or delete those you didn't like.
 ## Setup/Installation Requirements
 Requirements:
     <ul>